-Effects on biodiversity, including birds, with particular reference to European sites and other national and local designations
+• Effects on biodiversity, including birds, with particular reference to European sites and other national and local designations

 East Ayrshire benefits from significant areas of recognised biodiversity value, which include a Special Protection Area and Special Areas of Conservation (commonly known as European sites).
 Policy NE5 confirms a presumption against development that could adversely impact European sites.
-Under the provisions of the relevant Habitat Regulations, where a proposal may impact on a European site, the competent authority (either East Ayrshire Council, or Scottish Ministers if the application is determined by the ECU) will be required to carry out a site based Appropriate Assessment.
-The applicant will be required to provide sufficient information to enable the competent authority to conduct such an assessment.
+Where a proposal may impact on a European site, developers will be required to carry out a site based Appropriate Assessment, under the Habitats Regulations.
 Development will only be approved if the assessment shows there will be no adverse effect on the integrity of the site.
+Otherwise, development will only be supported if one of the criteria below are met: